Netherlands Antilles: History

+Aruba and Curaçao were home to important oil refineries, therefore the two islands were placed under British protection on 10 May 1940.
+Surinam was one of the most important bauxite suppliers.
+Aluminium was vital to the American airplane industry.
+In September 1941, President Franklin D. Roosevelt offered American troops to help protect the colony.
+In November 1941, the first 1,000 American troops arrived in Paramaribo.
+In 1942, protection of Aruba and Curaçao was transferred to the United States.

+In 1942 funding was made available in Surinam for coastal artillery and conscription.
+Conscripted soldiers in Surinam and the West Indies formed national guard units, called Schutterij.
+Hundreds of conscripts served as anti-aircraft gunners on merchant and navy vessels during the war, of whom dozens were killed.
+Volunteers joined the Civic Guard (Burgerwacht) in the West Indies and the City and Country Guard (Stad en Landwacht) in Surinam.
+By then a Dutch motor whaleboat patrolled Aruba while Curaçao was defended by several light craft.
+The latter were detached for use as convoy escorts in July 1942.

 In May 1948 a new constitution for the territory entered into force, allowing the largest amount of autonomy possible under the Dutch constitution of 1922.
 Among other things, universal suffrage was introduced.
 The territory was also renamed "Netherlands Antilles".
 After the Dutch constitution was revised in 1948, a new interim Constitution of the Netherlands Antilles was enacted in February 1951.
 Shortly afterwards, on 3 March 1951, the Island Regulation of the Netherlands Antilles (Eilandenregeling Nederlandse Antillen or ERNA) was issued by royal decree, giving fairly wide autonomy to the various island territories in the Netherlands Antilles.
 A consolidated version of this regulation remained in force until the dissolution of the Netherlands Antilles in 2010.

 The new constitution was only deemed an interim arrangement, as negotiations for a Charter for the Kingdom were already under way.
 On 15 December 1954 the Netherlands Antilles, Suriname and the Netherlands acceded as equal partners to an overarching Kingdom of the Netherlands, established by the Charter for the Kingdom of the Netherlands.
 With this move, the United Nations deemed decolonization of the territory complete and removed the Netherlands Antilles from the United Nations list of non-self-governing territories.